 Checking your vehicle value

-To find an approx. Value for your vehicle checks out the usual online used car portals.
+To find the value for your vehicle, check out the usual online used-car portals.

 I don’t look at dealer prices as those prices are often inflated; look at the private advisers only.
 There you’ll find a match for your make and model.
 I like to find the highest price, and then the lowest price, the price in the middle is about fair.